binaryphile/www.minimak.org/pages/learn.md

 day at a time methods.
 You might use the by day/night approach for the first couple days until you feel comfortable though.

-I'm a fan of the "which am I slowest at" method, because this method ensures that you keep both sets of skills tuned.
+I'm a fan of the "which am I slower at" method, because this method ensures that you keep both sets of skills tuned.
 While I'm learning, I'm using this method.
 Each morning I take the best of three typing tests with each layout, then use the one I'm slowest at